 Astrology of Eris: Cultural Disruptor, Truth-Force

 You know the story, but it bears repeating.
 The hero Peleus and the sea nymph Thetis had a magnificent wedding on Mount Olympus.
 Everyone was invited, except for the goddess Eris, or Discordia, as she’s known in Latin.
 Big mistake.
-Just to mess things up, Eris threw a golden apple [...]
+Just to mess things up, Eris threw a golden apple marked [...]

 See more